alessandrobelli/ghostelli/README.md

 ### Tag Image and Page Image

-On the Tag and generally in pages the image is set as [Hero Section](https://www.awebco.com/blog/hero-section/#:~:text=your%20own%20webpages.-,What%20is%20a%20Hero%20Section%3F,What%20you%20have%20to%20offer).
+On the Tag and generally in Pages. as well as the Author page, the Featured image is set as [Hero Section](https://www.awebco.com/blog/hero-section/#:~:text=your%20own%20webpages.-,What%20is%20a%20Hero%20Section%3F,What%20you%20have%20to%20offer).
 You can see an example here:
 ![Hero Section](https://user-images.githubusercontent.com/3796324/177176739-22b94829-89a5-4ddf-ade7-e1222cf04090.png)

 Without the image, the same example looks like this: